-The Support at Home program 2025 - The next stage of aged care
+The Support at Home program (launched on 1 November 2025): The next stage of aged care

-Support at Home starts 1 November 2025, replacing Home Care Packages.
-Learn what's changing in aged care, new funding levels, and how it affects you.
+Support at Home started on 1 November 2025, replacing Home Care Packages.
+Learn what changed in aged care, new funding levels, and how it affects you.

 Author: Sensible Care

-Australia's aged care system is entering a new era with the launch of the Support at Home program in November 2025.
+Australia's aged care system entered a new era with the launch of the Support at Home program in November 2025.

-We'll also show you how Sensible Care will help you prepare for the change easily and confidently.
+We'll also show you how Sensible Care can support you to navigate Support at Home with clarity and confidence.

 Key takeaways